kubeflow/examples/financial_time_series/README.md

 Using Kubeflow for Financial Time Series
 ====================

-This repository is linked to a series of blogposts.
-The first blogpost can be found on: https://blog.ml6.eu/using-kubeflow-for-financial-time-series-18580ef5df0b

-The open-source project [Kubeflow](https://www.kubeflow.org/) is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.
-This repository walks through the exploration, training and serving of a machine learning model by leveraging Kubeflow's main components.
-As an example, we will use the [Machine Learning with Financial Time Series Data](https://cloud.google.com/solutions/machine-learning-with-financial-time-series-data) use case
+In this example, we will walk through the exploration, training and serving of a machine learning model by leveraging Kubeflow's main components. we will use the [Machine Learning with Financial Time Series Data](https://cloud.google.com/solutions/machine-learning-with-financial-time-series-data) use case.

 ### Pre-requisites
 **Note** You will need a Linux or Mac environment with Python 3.6.x and install the following requirements